 Class teachers arrange their classrooms in many ways and talk partners are changed regularly so that children are given the opportunity to work with all members of their class at different times.
-We have limited additional learning spaces available in school for children who require one to one or small group work and there is a small zone allocated to each year group.
-The Haven is a calm space with a black out blind and soft furnishings and is used by children and staff at times when they may experience sensory overload, we have dark dens for use by specific children and an outside play zone for active breaks.
+We have limited additional learning spaces available in school for children who require one to one or small group work and this is timetabled to be as efficient as possible.
+This means that the ability to run multiple interventions in school at the same time is limited.

+The Haven is a calm space with a black out blind and soft furnishings and is used by children and staff at times when they may experience sensory overload.
+We also have dark dens for use by specific children and an outside play zone for active breaks and have turned our fish tank into a sensory den.

 Children are taken outside for sensory breaks if they are struggling to regulate themselves to fully engage with their learning and several children have these timed into their day as a means of self-regulation.
 Many children use ear defenders in and around school, children have concentration screens around their desks to help them avoid distractions, we have a range of stress toys, pencil grips, wobble cushions, weighted blankets and lap cushions, coloured overlays etc. that are all available to any child that needs them in order to break down barriers and reach their full potential.
+Children also have access to reading pens, audio books and standing desks as deemed appropriate.